Alexander Ure, 1st Baron Strathclyde

 Alexander Ure, 1st Baron Strathclyde, GBE, PC (22 February 1853 – 2 October 1928) was a Scottish politician, judge, and georgist land value tax activist.

 Life

-He was the son of John Ure, Lord Provost of Glasgow, and his wife Isabella.
+He was the son of John Ure, lord provost of Glasgow, and his wife Isabella.

 He studied law at the University of Glasgow he was admitted to membership of the Faculty of Advocates in 1878.

-He was Liberal Member of Parliament for Linlithgowshire from 1895 to 1913.
-He became a Queen's Counsel in 1897.
+He was a Liberal Member of Parliament for Linlithgowshire from 1895 to 1913.
+He became a queen's counsel in 1897.